-Budgetary control is exercised at the school-, department-, and system-wide levels with the adoption of the budget, and at the line-item level through accounting control.
+Budgetary control is exercised at the school, department, and system-wide levels with the adoption of the budget, and at the line-item level through accounting control.
 The monitoring of expenditures and revenues is a crucial component of the management of the budget.
 In the event of an unexpected decline in revenue, certain non-essential expenses would be the first to be identified and frozen to ensure a balanced budget at year-end.

 Because a budget is only a plan, it is usually necessary to allow transfers between line items during the year.
 All budget transfers should follow an established fund-transfer policy and its approval process.
 All transfers requiring Board approval will be reported at the monthly Board meeting.
-Depending on the transfer type, transfers require a different combination of approval among the Director of Office of Management and Budget, the Board, the Regional Controllers, School Improvement Coordinators and program managers; however, all transfers require approval by department heads, principals or assistant principals.
 The following are a few of the guidelines for making transfers: